mailjet/mailjet-apiv3-php/README.md

 ```
 Without composer:

 Clone or Download [this repository](https://github.com/mailjet/mailjet-apiv3-php-no-composer) that already contains all the dependencies and the `vendor/autoload.php` file.
-If you encounter any issue, please post it here and not on the mirror repository.
+If you encounter an issue, please post it here and not on the mirror repository.

 ## Getting Started !